 While we can’t guarantee you’ll like what you see on your potential employee’s report, after reading this article, you’ll know how to run compliant background checks on future job candidates.

-What is a Background Check?
+What is an Employment Background Check?

 A background check is a way to learn detailed information about a potential employee’s history.

 While you may be able to gain some insight from the applicant’s resume, and they may even divulge some personal information during their interview, a professional background check goes into detail about the candidate’s background.
 It gives you information regarding their past, which will help you make an informed decision when it comes down to the hiring decision.

 While it’s illegal to discriminate based on someone’s race, color, national origin, sex, religion, or disability—and there are certain questions regarding medical conditions and age you should always avoid—conducting a background screening is completely legal.

 A thorough pre-employment background check will provide you with valuable information you may otherwise never know — and you can use it to make an informed decision about who you hire, so long as your decision isn’t based on one the those protected categories.

 More than just gathering information about a potential employee for the sake of knowing them better, a background screening is also a way to protect your company.
 As an interviewee, it’s easy to sing your own praises during a job interview.
 Background checks make sure all the praises are truthful and that the person you are hiring is who they say they are.

 Why are Employment Background Checks Important?